happypandax/happypandax/docs/source/plugin.rst

         - main.py
         - test.py

 And that's it!
 We can now have HPX load our plugin.
-To do that, place the plugin folder into one of the locations where HPX looks for plug-ins.
+To do that, place the plugin folder into one of the locations where HPX looks for plugins.
 The default location is the ``plugins`` folder that exists inside the HPX root folder.
-It is also possible to define an additional location where to also look for plug-ins through the setting ``plugin.plugin_dir``.
+It is also possible to define an additional location where to also look for plugins through the setting ``plugin.plugin_dir``.

 .. note::